|

 Collected cubs are generally 2 cm in length.
 Sometimes some small ones can also be packed together.
 Those shorter than 1,5 cm are never collected.
 Depending on the richness of the environment, 3-4 kg of fry can be collected in 3-4 hours of work.
 Workers deliver the puppies they collect to the breeder as soon as they return.
 Breeders classify the puppies they take according to the size.
 They sort out the ones that are suitable for marketing and send them to the market without waiting.
 The juveniles are released into the sea when the water level is low.

 Picture: (Top): Laying a net on the water surface in Akivades production areas.
+(Bottom) Tank layout set outside and in which akivades juveniles are placed.

 This process is done from the boat by hand or with a shovel.
 Or the puppies that are placed in the production area in piles are distributed around by hand or with a shovel.
 The number of puppies to be placed in each 1 m 2 varies according to the size of the puppies.
 Normally, 500-1000 pieces are left per m 2 .
 Within 25-30 minutes, the cubs immediately enter the ground.
 The next day, it is checked whether the babies enter the sand or not by going to the area again.
 Dead cubs or those who have not been able to enter the sand are collected.
+Some may come across a stone or hard ground and therefore may not be able to enter the ground.
+Puppies that cannot enter the sand may die after a short time.
+It is vital that these be collected and redistributed.

 Puppies left in the park are kept until they are of marketable age.
 The offspring with an average of 2 cm reach 3-3,5 cm in a year after 2.5-3 years.
 The offspring left as 2cm are